safakkbilici/Conditional-Variational-Transformer/README.md

 ```
 Please take a look at arguments in [train_tokenizer.py](https://github.com/safakkbilici/Conditional-Variational-Transformer/blob/main/train_tokenizer.py) file if you want to configure the tokenizer.

+Vocab and config files of your trained tokenizer will be saved under ./tokenizer directory.

 ## Training Class Conditional Variational Transformer

+main.py will use trained tokenizer which is saved under ./tokenizer directory.

 ```console
 python main.py \